cjo2/cloudfront-invalidator-for-codepipeline/README.md

 ### Lambda
 1. Setup your Lambda function in the same region as your CodePipeline's region.
-2. You will need to set the environment variable `DISTRIBUTION_ID` to your actual CloudFront distribution id
-3. Make sure that your AWS Lambda's IAM permissions include the following actions.
+2. Make sure that your AWS Lambda's IAM permissions include the following actions.
 Be sure to also assign it to the correct resource ARN.
     ````
     "codepipeline:PutJobSuccessResult",
     "codepipeline:PutJobFailureResult"